-The site Madonna Decade explains how “Angel” came about:
+The now-archived site Madonna Decade explained how “Angel” came about:

 Written by Steve Bray and Madonna, ‘Angel’ was one of the first songs developed for ‘Like A Virgin’, the LP from which it came, and according to Madonna, was about a girl who was “in depression over something.
 An angel appeared and healed her soul, making her fall madly in love with Him. […] It’s something that I felt when I was young.
 I thought it would make for an interesting story if I wrote that [experience] as a song on my record.”

 “Angel” never had an official music video.
 This appears to have been a deliberate decision by Madonna and Warner Bros.
 Records (which owned Madonna’s then-label, Sire Records), owing to the multitudes of other Madonna videos still in heavy rotation at that time.

 “Angel” rocketed onto Billboard’s Hot 100 the week ending April 27, 1985 (chart | magazine) all the way up at #48.
 Two months later (the week ending June 29 (chart | magazine)), it peaked at #5.
 Per Billboard.com, it spent 17 weeks on the Hot 100.
 The 1985 year-end issue shows that “Angel” was #81 for the year.

 In more recent years, “Angel” has all bit disappeared from commercial radio.
 But the real tragedy is that Madonna herself appears to be neglecting it.
 She only performed it during one tour, the Like a Virgin tour in 1985.
 All of Madonna’s greatest hits compilations have omitted the track for some reason, a move that, with regard to the latest compilation, Celebration, was referred to as “crazypants”.